Rew1nd-dev/ControlCraft/docs/wiki_en_us.md

   - I: The integral coefficient of the PID controller, used to eliminate steady-state errors.
 It may cause oscillation or slow down the response speed.
   - D: The damping coefficient of the PID controller, used to reduce oscillation, but it may slow down the response speed.
   - Offset: The offset of the Servo Motor's connection surface relative to the physical structure during the next assembly or connection.
-  - Mode switch button: Used to adjust the mode of the Servo Motor.
+  - Mode switch button: Used to adjust toggle angular/speed mode of the Servo Motor.
 - **Speed Input:**
   - In angular velocity mode, mechanical power rotation can be input through the bottom of the Servo Motor, making the rotation target value equal to the speed input value (-256 to 256).
 - **Disassembly:**